 IRS updates related to the W-4, including information about legislation related to the form, may be found at the agency’s website www.irs.gov/FormW4.

-At Axcet HR Solutions, we have more than 30 years experience managing human resources, benefits, payroll, safety and workers' compensation duties for small- to medium-sized businesses in the Kansas City metro.
+At Axcet HR Solutions, we have more than 30 years of experience managing human resources, benefits, payroll, safety, and workers' compensation duties for small- to medium-sized businesses in the Kansas City metro.
 Find out more about our payroll and payroll tax administration services.

 Are you inviting an IRS audit?
-Find out the top five tax mistakes small business make in our free report.
+Find out the top five tax mistakes small businesses make in our free report.
 Download it now.